 23b - When a Rookie Hits a Grand Slam: Modifying a Middle Level Lesson for ELL Students

 A typical teacher education assignment: Modify a lesson for ELL students.
 This session is about an exemplary teacher candidates' extraordinary, comprehensive response to the assignment… A "wow" moment that has the potential to raise hopes for middle level ELL students and the middle level teaching profession.

 24a - Integrating Academic Language and Literacy: Spiraling Support for Teacher Candidates

 Amanda Wall and Michelle Reidel

 Teacher educators emphasize literacy and academic language across the content areas, but these are challenging topics for teacher candidates.
 Learn how one middle level teacher education program supports literacy integration and academic language for teacher candidates so they are better prepared to plan for, teach, and assess middle grades learners with language demands in mind.
 Presenters will share examples and engage attendees through Nearpod (http://www.nearpod.com/).

-24b - Transitioning to Standards-Based Assessment in Middle Level Teacher Education Classes
+24b - Transitioning to Proficiency-Based Learning in Middle Level Teacher Education Classes

 Jessica DeMink-Carthew and Carmen Petrick Smith